newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Campaign
 ~~~~~~~~

-Campaign list will be displayed from following URL.
-You can add new campaign by
+The campaign list will be displayed from following URL.
+You can add a new campaign
-clicking ``Add campaign``.
-While adding campaign, importantly add campaign's
+by clicking ``Add campaign``.
+While adding campaign, importantly; add campaign's
-stating and ending dates with timing & week-day exception.
+start and end dates with time & week-day exception.
 Also select gateway
 through which call will be routed & phonebook(s) which is linked with contacts.

 From campaign list, click on campaign which you want to update.